nkhakwan/week4RepeatProject/README.md

 * Navigate to index.html file.
 * Right click and open in the browser of your choice.

-* Alternatively, open the webpage at https://jhvozdovich.github.io/pig-dice
+* Alternatively, open the webpage at [click here](https://nkhakwan.github.io/pizzaPlace)

 ## Known Bugs